-Artificial Sweeteners Aren’t So Sweet After All, Study Shows They Cause Obesity And Metabolic Disorders
+Artificial Sweeteners Aren’t So Sweet After All: Study Shows They Cause Obesity And Metabolic Disorders

 Despite the addition of these non-caloric artificial sweeteners to our everyday diets, there has still been a drastic rise in obesity and diabetes.
 In our studies, both sugar and artificial sweeteners seem to exhibit negative effects linked to obesity and diabetes, albeit through very different mechanisms from each other.

 The results of the findings are significant, especially for diabetics, because it showed that artificial sweeteners could eventually lead to diabetes.
 For people who want to steer clear of these additives, be aware that it’s not found in just the obvious artificial sweetener packets and diet sodas.
 Since artificial sweeteners have become popular, they’ve been added to tens of thousands of products.
-Other products that use artificial sweeteners include toothpaste, gum, liquid medicine, and even cereal.
-Dr. Axe also warns people to also check ingredients for baked goods, alcoholic drinks, and prepared meat.
+Other products that use artificial sweeteners include toothpaste, gum, liquid medicine and even cereal.
+Dr. Josh Axe, a certified doctor of natural medicine, also warns people to also check ingredients for baked goods, alcoholic drinks, and prepared meat.

 Sugar vs Splenda: Weight gain or cancer? https://t.co/wzbJY0IsVZ #health #naturalhealth #foodfreedom